Find Online Colleges

 Adopted on December 20, 1792.

-The official seal of the Commonwealth was described in a bill passed by the General Assembly on December 20, 1792, shortly after Kentucky joined the Union.
+The official seal of the Commonwealth of Kentucky was described in a bill passed by the General Assembly on December 20, 1792, shortly after Kentucky joined the Union.

 The original seal shows two friends embracing each other, with the words "Commonwealth of Kentucky" over their heads and around them the words "United We Stand, Divided We Fall."
 By custom (and now in conformity with the description of the flag contained in the statutes), two sprigs of goldenrod in bloom are shown in the lower portion of the seal.
 The official colors of the seal are blue and gold.